Notice of Pre-AIA or AIA Status

 The apparatus of claim 20, wherein the functions further comprise: displaying a set of zone players available for grouping into the grouped configuration; after receiving a selection of the one or more zone players for the grouped configuration, saving one or more parameters of the grouped configuration (Lam: Figs 3, 4, 7).

-In keeping with the rejection over Lam, Spi and DME as applied to claims 5, 6 supra—DME teaches a system for setting up an audio input, routing, and output application such as for configuring a multi-channel audio playback environment(DME: pp 431-461, 485, 486: plurality of modules operate to allow routing of one or more streams to one or more outputs, said outputs in synchrony and delivered to output devices such as a loudspeaker, etc. from one or more networked DME type devices) comprising distinct steps, interface functionality, etc. for setting up a grouped configuration, and activating the grouped configuration (DME: pp 3-8, 293-306, 492-507: exemplary system where players available for grouping are displayed and configurations are created by a user in a graphical user interface resulting in grouped playback devices connected to create particular configurations of inputs, signal processing paths and outputs such as in a plurality of area, zone and configuration windows operable to create, edit, save and instantiate configurations of devices and processing paths thereon)
+In keeping with the rejection over Lam, Kit and DME as applied to claims 5, 6 supra—DME teaches a system for setting up an audio input, routing, and output application such as for configuring a multi-channel audio playback environment(DME: pp 431-461, 485, 486: plurality of modules operate to allow routing of one or more streams to one or more outputs, said outputs in synchrony and delivered to output devices such as a loudspeaker, etc. from one or more networked DME type devices) comprising distinct steps, interface functionality, etc. for setting up a grouped configuration, and activating the grouped configuration (DME: pp 3-8, 293-306, 492-507: exemplary system where players available for grouping are displayed and configurations are created by a user in a graphical user interface resulting in grouped playback devices connected to create particular configurations of inputs, signal processing paths and outputs such as in a plurality of area, zone and configuration windows operable to create, edit, save and instantiate configurations of devices and processing paths thereon)

-It would have been obvious to one of ordinary skill in the art before the effective filing date of the instant application to adapt the Lam in view of Spi taught system and method to operate to process signals such as by proffer of a user interface, operations thereon such as realized upon the DME taught user interface and signal processing system such as for setting up, saving, instantiating, etc. a plurality of user desired configurations; one of ordinary skill in the art would have been motivated to do so for at least the purpose of accessing, routing, and controlling multi-channel output in stereo; surround sound, 5.1, home theater; or other enterprise demanded implementations such as by using a the configuration, storage and instantiation functionality of DME in concert with the synchronized networked loudspeakers of Lam in view of Spi; one of ordinary skill in the art would have expected only predictable results therefrom.
+It would have been obvious to one of ordinary skill in the art before the effective filing date of the instant application to adapt the Lam in view of Kit taught system and method to operate to process signals such as by proffer of a user interface, operations thereon such as realized upon the DME taught user interface and signal processing system such as for setting up, saving, instantiating, etc. a plurality of user desired configurations; one of ordinary skill in the art would have been motivated to do so for at least the purpose of accessing, routing, and controlling multi-channel output in stereo; surround sound, 5.1, home theater; or other enterprise demanded implementations such as by using a the configuration, storage and instantiation functionality of DME in concert with the synchronized networked loudspeakers of Lam in view of Kit; one of ordinary skill in the art would have expected only predictable results therefrom.

-Regarding claim 27 – the claim recites substantially similar subject matter to that of claim 26and is similarly rejected.
+Regarding claim 27 – the claim recites substantially similar subject matter to that of claim 26 and is similarly rejected.

 Response to Arguments